Getting your Trinity Audio player ready...

 3. What do we do well?

-Metric #4: Keep and eye on your customer retention rate
+Metric #4: Keep an eye on your customer retention rate

 Are you losing customers after they buy from you?
 Keep an eye on your client repeat purchase rate.

 Your repeat purchase rate is the fourth critical metric to track.
 This number, of course, will vary for every business.
 Repeat purchases directly correlate to the previously mentioned customer satisfaction measurement.
-If customers aren’t satisfied the first time and you don’t know why, or didn’t ask, repeat purchases will decrease.
-This is easy to overlook, especially if you just received another big order or signed a contract with a new customer.
+If customers aren’t satisfied the first time and you don’t know why, or didn’t ask, repeat purchases will be impacted.
+This is easy to overlook, especially if you just received a big order or signed a contract with a new customer.

 Get more Google Reviews.
 Metrics that matter